the-turing-way/the-turing-way/chapters/rdm.md

 You can prevent data loss by picking suitable storage solutions and backing your data up regularly.

 #### Where to store data
-Most institutions will provide a *network drive* that you can use to store data.
+* Most institutions will provide a *network drive* that you can use to store data.
-*Portable storage media* such as memory sticks (USB sticks) are more risky and vulnerable to loss and damage.
+* *Portable storage media* such as memory sticks (USB sticks) are more risky and vulnerable to loss and damage.
-*Cloud storage* provides a convenient way to store, back and up and retrieve data.
+* *Cloud storage* provides a convenient way to store, back and up and retrieve data.
 You should check terms of use before using them for your research data.

 Especially if you are handling personal or sensitive data, you need to ensure the cloud option is compliant with any data protection rules the data is bound by.
 To add an additional layer of security, you should encrypt devices and/or files where needed.

+Your institution might provide local storage solutions and policies or guidelines restricting what you can use.
+Thus, we recommend you familiarise yourself with your local policies anc recommendations.

 #### Backups

+To avoid loosing your data, you should follow good backup practices.
+* You should have 2 or 3 copies of your files, stored on
+* at least 2 different storage media,
+* in different locations.

+The more important the data and the more often the datasets change, the more regularly you should back them up.
+If your files take up a large amount of space and backing up all of them would be difficult or expensive, you may want to create a set of criteria for when you back up the data.

 ### Documentation and metadata

-#### Step 2: Make your data easy to understand

 Having data available is of no use if it cannot be understood.
 For example a table of numbers is useless if there are no headings which describe what the columns/rows contain.
 Therefore you should ensure that open datasets include consistent core metadata, and that the data is fully described.
 This requires that all documentation accompanying data is written in clear, plain language, and that data users have sufficient information to understand the source, strengths, weaknesses, and analytical limitations of the data so that they can make informed decisions when using it.

-- link to metadata standards and e.g. BIDS

-Recycle a lot from http://doi.org/10.5281/zenodo.1914401 (cc-by)
+- The level of documentation and metadata will vary according to the project and the range of people the data needs to be understood by
+- It is best practice to use recognised community metadata standards to make it easier for datasets to be combined.
+Examples could include the [Brain Imaging Data Structure](https://github.com/bids-standard/bids-starter-kit) or those found via [FAIRsharing.org](https://www.fairsharing.org)
+- Variables should be defined and explained using [data dictionaries](http://help.osf.io/m/bestpractices/l/618767-how-to-make-a-data-dictionary)
+- Data should be stored in logical and heirarchical folder structures with a README file used to describe the structure.
+The README file is helpful for others and will also help you find your data in the future.
+(Fuchs & Kuusniemi, 2018)

 ### Sharing and archiving data
 #### Motivations for sharing data